Scores head to closed Main Street for open businesses

 Prioritizing safety while boosting business, Drnek said, is key.

 While approved through Sept.
-5, Drnek noted, the Saturday series is happening “on a week-by-week basis.”
+5, Drnek said, the Saturday series is happening “on a week-by-week basis.”

 “Ultimately it comes down to 'is it safe'?
 If we find anything is not pushing the agenda for safety, we don’t have to do this,” he said.
 “We have to assess: is it good for the businesses, the restaurants, people?”